 Because this ad will be your first touch, you’ll want to avoid the temptation to promote a specific product here, and instead, try and be more generally appealing, by showcasing a lifestyle, or aspects of your brand that will resonate with a broad audience.

-- Generate interest in the brand and connect on an emotional level (not focused on your products)
+- Generate interest in the brand and connect on an emotional level (avoid focus on your products)

 - Attract attention by explaining what your brand is about or convey the brand’s style